- Find Information

 - Test how sensitive their results are to their own systematic review protocol

-For additional types of reviews please see these articles:
+For information on these and additional types of reviews, please see the below articles:

 - Sutton, A., Clowes, M., Preston, L. and Booth, A. (2019), Meeting the review family: exploring review types and associated information retrieval requirements.Health Info Libr J, 36: 202-222. https://doi.org/10.1111/hir.12276